goat-community/goat-docs/docs/toolbox/accessibility_indicators/catchments.md

   <TabItem value="Network" label="Network" className="tabItemBox">

  #### Network
-- It is a *street level representation* of the catchments.
+- It is a *street-level representation* of the catchments.
 - Enables easy correlation to actual streets and their accessibility within the catchment area.
 - Fine-grained detail compared to the other catchment types.